bbanzai88/SynBioCrow/README.md

 # SynBioCrow
 SynBioCrow is an open source package for the accurate solution of reasoning-intensive synthetic biology tasks.
 It is based conceptually on the ChemCrow project.
 Please see the following paper: Bran, Andres M., et al. "ChemCrow: Augmenting large-language models with chemistry tools." arXiv preprint arXiv:2304.05376 (2023).

+This system as it now stands is an automated end-to-end bio-retrosynthesis and design platform that integrates multiple computational tools into a unified LangGraph-based workflow.
+It identifies, evaluates, and simulates novel enzymatic pathways for the biosynthesis of target molecules, combining retrosynthetic search, enzyme selection, thermodynamic filtering, and metabolic simulation.

+Key Capabilities:

+Automated Retrosynthesis (RetroBioCat2)
+Generates de novo biochemical pathways from a target molecule’s SMILES.
+Performs Monte Carlo Tree Search (MCTS) over reaction rules to explore feasible routes.
+Pathway Extraction & Annotation
+Converts retrosynthesis outputs into structured reaction tables (substrates, products, scores).
+Integrates similarity metrics, prior precedents, and enzyme reaction type metadata.
+Thermodynamic & Ranking Modules
+Uses dGPredictor / eQuilibrator to estimate Gibbs free energies (ΔG′).
+Ranks pathways based on combined heuristic and thermodynamic feasibility scores.
+Enzyme Identification (Selenzyme)
+Predicts candidate enzymes for each step, optionally scraping Selenzyme for activity and organism data.
+Metabolic Simulation (COBRApy / novoStoic)
+Constructs toy stoichiometric models for top-ranked pathways.
+Runs flux balance analysis (FBA) to estimate steady-state feasibility and pathway yield.
+Sequence Ranking + Design of Experiments (DoE)
+Build / Approval / Export Workflow
+Produces pathway briefs, annotated CSVs/JSONs, simulation flux tables, and an export manifest for downstream integration or lab validation.
+List item
+Technical Architecture

+LangGraph orchestration: modular “nodes” for each stage (retrosynthesis, extract, thermo, rank, simulate, selenzyme, seqrank, doe, build, approve, export).
+Micromamba-based environment isolation ensures reproducible dependency management per run.
+Streaming execution & checkpointed state allow resuming or extending pipelines dynamically.
+Output artifacts (CSV, JSON, Markdown) capture every stage for transparency and reproducibility.

-Built with Langchain, it uses a collection of chemical and synthetic biology tools including RDKit, paper-qa, Galaxy-SynBioCAD pipeline for synthetic biology design and engineering, and others.
-Ultimately, the  goal is to  expand it into a Design Build Test and Learn (DBTL) tool that can take a desired compound, identify the  best pathway(s) and give the design for a cassette of sequence that can be ordered and inserted into the chassis of choice (Saccharomyces or Ecoli, to  start).
-From  there the the design can be tested and improved (Hence the  learn part).
-For the  design part, we will be using open source bioretrosynthesis programs.
+Built with Langchain, it uses a collection of open source chemical and synthetic biology tools.
+Ultimately, the  goal is to futher expand it into a Design Build Test and Learn (DBTL) tool that can take a desired compound, identify the  best pathway(s) and give the design for a cassette of sequence that can be ordered and inserted into the chassis of choice (Saccharomyces or Ecoli, to  start).
+From  there the the design can be tested and improved (hence the testing and learning parts).
+For the  design part (once we get everything  else working), we will be using multiple open source bioretrosynthesis programs.
 Bioretrosynthesis is a bit different from classical organic retrosynthesis.
 It’s the process of designing metabolic pathways backwards from a target compound to simpler precursors that enzymes or microbes can produce.
 The literature usually describes three main approaches:

 1. Template-Based (Rule-Based) Bioretrosynthesis